-A terroristic threat charge often arise during domestic violence incidents and therefore, may overlap with restraining orders.
+A terroristic threat charge often arises during domestic violence incidents and therefore, may overlap with restraining orders.
 However, these offenses are not confined to the realm of domestic violence and may involve any situation during which one person threats to commit a crime of violence against another in New Jersey.

 These threats can be made verbally or in written form and may be documented in emails, text messages, or on social media platforms.
-In certain circumstances, terroristic threats can be classified as a second degree crime, specifically, during a period of national, state, or county emergency.
+In certain circumstances, terroristic threats can be classified as a second-degree crime, specifically, during a period of national, state, or county emergency.

-Otherwise, terroristic threats is a third degree crime.
-Whether you are charged with first time offender terroristic threat, a second or third degree felony, you may be subject to a significant term of imprisonment and other collateral consequences.
+Otherwise, terroristic threats is a third-degree crime.
+Whether you are charged with first-time offender terroristic threat, a second or third-degree felony, you may be subject to a significant term of imprisonment and other collateral consequences.
 With these penalties in mind, it is imperative to consult with a knowledgeable terroristic threats defense attorney as soon as possible.

 The attorneys at Breslow Law Offices know the intricacies of the system and utilizes their extensive experience to achieve the most desirable outcomes for their clients, whether that involves the negotiation of a plea, enrollment in a diversionary program, or an outright dismissal of the charges.
 Contact them today for a free evaluation of your case and learn more about how they can help you to navigate a terroristic threat charge.